MedioAI/Chrome-Extension/README.md

 9. **Track Credit Counter**
    - Count how many credits you used for any track in your account.
 10. **MP3 Metadata Editor**
     - Edit the metadata of your MP3 files.
 11. **Challenge Me**
     - Get a random songwriting prompt to challenge your creativity.
 12. **Seedbank Manager**
     - Save, edit, select, randomize, and delete your seed settings.
 13. **Syllable Counter**
     - Count the syllables in your highlighted text.
 14. **OpenRouter API**
     - Access the OpenRouter API for more AI LLMs (including Claude)
 15. **System Prompts**
     - Edit the system prompts for the AI chat.
 16. **Edit All Tags**
     - Edit all tags in the database (commands, etc).
 17. **Lyric Attribution**
     - Insert attribution for lyrics.
+18. **Save Track Covers**
+    - Save all the covers you make in your Udio library.

 Visit the website, [MedioAI.com](https://www.medioai.com) for more information.